 The potential exists for cross sensitivity to aspirin and other non-steroidal anti-inflammatory agents (NSAIDs).
 Feldene Gel should not be given to patients in whom aspirin and other non-steroidal anti-inflammatory agents induce the symptoms of asthma, nasal polyps, angioneurotic oedema or urticaria.

-Life-threatening cutaneous reactions (Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN)) have been reported with the systemic administration of piroxicam.
-These reactions have not been associated with topical piroxicam, but the possibility of occurring with topical piroxicam cannot be excluded.
+Life-threatening cutaneous reactions, including drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) have been reported with the use of systemic administration of piroxicam.
+These reactions have not been associated with topical piroxicam, but the possibility of occurring with topical piroxicam cannot be ruled out.